digital-work-lab/handbook/docs/lab_basics/vacation.md

 ###  3.1 Notification to Colleagues
 - **Notify your immediate colleagues personally:** Inform your immediate colleagues, such as your department head, team leader, or co-workers, about your upcoming vacation.
 - **Inform your students (if applicable):** If you're a teacher, notify your students about your absence.
 Depending on their age and the nature of your classes, you can either inform them verbally or send a written communication.
 Include the dates of your vacation and any instructions or assignments they need to complete in your absence.
-- **Set up an out-of-office message:** Configure an out-of-office email autoresponder, clearly stating the dates of your vacation and providing an alternative point of contact for urgent matters.
+- **Set up an out-of-office message:** Configure an out-of-office email auto-responder, clearly stating the dates of your vacation and providing an alternative point of contact for urgent matters.
 ```
 Sehr geehrter Absender,
 vielen Dank für Ihre Nachricht.